ubffm/arcapi/README.md

 ## Additional input fields

 Any other fields can be added to the record and will be ignored by the API.
-This may be useful for the output back to the catalog.
+This may be useful for transfering the output back to the catalog.
 Our internal Pica+ mappings generate records with the following format:

 ```json
 {